-Please stop by and check in with the International Student Services
+Please stop by and check in with the International student advisor

-Always check the entry requirements of the country you are entering
+entry requirements of the country you are entering before you

-What about travelling to another state or city within the U. S.?
+What about traveling to another state or city within the

-Please check in with the International Student Services Coordinator
+Please check in with the International student advisor and

 How can I pay tuition?